 My conclusion to vaping at the workplace: We’ve done great by discovering these amazing devices and I feel, we don’t need to do anything to give it a bad name.
 Vaping at work is completely fine and I’m thrilled to know that it’s actually happening.
 However, we as not only vapers but as humans should of course have a level of respect, professionalism and courtesy.
 With common sense, you know when you’re in the correct setting to vape.

 Feedback: Do you vape at work? – How do you feel about people being able to vape at the workplace? – Let us know in the comments below!

 Incoming search terms:

-- how to start my own vape store (2)
+- how to vape at work and not get caught (2)